 The County shall not contract indebtedness except for a County purpose.
-No such indebtedness shall be contracted for longer than the period of probable usefulness of the purpose or, in the alternative, the weighted average period of probable usefulness of the several purposes, for which it is contracted and in no event may this period exceed forty years.
+No such indebtedness shall be contracted for longer than the period of probable usefulness of the purposes, for which it is contracted and in no event may this period exceed forty years.
 The County must pledge its faith and credit for the payment of the principal of and the interest on any of its indebtedness.
 Except for certain short-term indebtedness contracted in anticipation of the collection of taxes and indebtedness to be paid within one of the two fiscal years immediately succeeding the fiscal year in which such indebtedness was contracted, all indebtedness shall be paid in annual installments.
 Indebtedness must be paid in annual installments commencing not more than two years after the debt was contracted and no installment shall be more than 50% in excess of the smallest prior installment unless the governing body of the County provides for and utilizes substantially level or declining annual debt service payments.
-Provision shall be made annually by appropriation by the County for the payment of interest on all indebtedness and for the amounts required for the amortization and redemption of serial bonds.
+Provision shall be made annually by appropriation by the County for the payment of interest on all indebtedness and for the amounts required for the amounts required for the amounts metal.